 - Rank the appearance of each penny from one to five and see how it corresponds to acidity.

-PH paper is simply paper treated with a substance capable of distinguishing acidity.
-It's available at stores that sell scientific supplies and can also be ordered online.
+Also known as litmus strips, pH paper is treated with a substance capable of distinguishing acidity.
+It's available at stores that sell scientific supplies.
+You can also order litmus strips online.